joliva-ob/onebox-dynamic-pricing/README.md

 ## TODO list
 + export status and version to /info and /health
++ Añadir identificador único a las transacciones (traceID)
 + handle panic errors and recover
 + add endpoint /summaries
 + Link oauth to the server oauth trough eureka register